victorbanyas/qsim-benchmark/README.md

   contention that a real database wouldn't have (row-level locking, or optimistic concurrency), but at this scale it isn't worth the added complexity of sharding locks per key.
+- **The queue isn't durable.** `InMemoryQueue` is just a `queue.Queue` in process memory, so an id that's been published but not yet consumed is lost if the process crashes — even with `SqliteStore` handling the `Job`/`Benchmark` records durably underneath it.
+A real system would need a persistent queue (e.g. Kafka/SQS) for in-flight work to survive a crash the same way the store already does.

 ## 4. Testing